How Much Can We Forget about Data Contamination?: Related Work

 \section{Related Work}

 The GPT-3 paper \citep{gpt3paper} uses an n-gram-based approach to differentiate between ``clean'' and ``dirty'' benchmark questions.
 This approach has since been used in many LLM reports \citep{chowdhery2023palm,llama2paper}, including Llama 3 \citep{dubey2024llama}, where it is estimated that there might be a performance gain of up to 8 and 14 percentage points on PiQA and HellaSwag, respectively.
 The GPT-4 technical report \citep{gpt4report} remarkably concluded that {\it ``contamination overall has very little effect on the reported results''}.
 This has since given rise to a literature that aims to {\it detect} \citep{oren2023proving}, {\it mitigate} \citep{li2024latesteval}, and {\it estimate the effect of} \citep{yang2023rethinking,bordt2024colm} data contamination under various assumptions, but crucially without access to the training data.
 This literature often challenges the conclusion that contamination overall has little effect in GPT-4 \citep{xu2024benchmark}.
+In closely related work, \citet{jiang2024investigating} show that inserting benchmark questions into the pre-training data can lead to overfitting. \citet{kocyigit2025overestimation} investigate the impact of data contamination on machine translation.

 {\bf Forgetting.} In machine learning, the term {\it forgetting} is frequently associated with {\it ``catastrophic''} forgetting, where learning new tasks hurt the performance at previously solved tasks \citep{lopez2017gradient}.
 In the context of LLMs, catastrophic forgetting can occur during fine-tuning \citep{luo2023empirical} or continual learning \citep{huang-etal-2024-mitigating}.
 In contrast, this paper studies forgetting as a potential {\it ``natural''} phenomenon of learning \citep{toneva2018empirical}. \citet{tirumala2022memorization} study forgetting in language modeling and find, similar to \citet{toneva2018empirical}, that forgetting can be exponentially slow.
-In contrast, \citet{jagielski2023measuring} find that models empirically do forget examples over time.
-In concurrent work, \citet{pagliardini2024ademamix} propose to add a second momentum term to the AdamW optimizer, and show that this slows down the forgetting of past gradients.
+In contrast, \citet{jagielski2023measuring} find that models empirically do forget examples over time. \citet{pagliardini2024ademamix} propose to add a second momentum term to the AdamW optimizer, and show that this slows down the forgetting of past gradients.